FergusJPWalsh/vocabularia/README.md

 * `625 words tab.tsv`

 English-Latin vocabulary based on the [Fluent Forever](https://blog.fluent-forever.com/base-vocabulary-list/) Blog’s basic word list for beginners (“The Most Awesome Word List You Have Ever Seen”).

-# Examples from Bradley's Arnold
-* `bradleys_arnold_examples.tsv`

-Latin-English examples sentences and phrases from _Bradley's Arnold Latin Prose Composition_ ed.
-Sir James Mountford, 1938.

-The dataset contains nearly every example where an English translation was supplied, though it is not exhaustive, and I have exercised my own judgment in including examples or alternate phrasing.
-The examples from the Introduction are ommitted.

-Uses Unicode vulgar fractions operator character `U+2044` and Unicode Roman numerals `U+2160`–`U+2188`.